USRSE/usrse25/pages/attend/know-go.md

 ## Connectivity & Tech

 -   **Wi-Fi Network:** A conference Wi-Fi network will be available onsite Monday-Wednesday.
 Connection details will be on the printed conference program.
 -   There are some power outlets available around the hotel, but plugs are not accessible from most conference seats.
+There will be charging stations at the back of the ballroom.

 ## Connect on Social Media